jonsag/Marlin-3D-Printer-Firmware/README.md

-# Marlin 3D Printer Firmware
+## Marlin 3D Printer Firmware

 Everything in this repo is for Geeetech I3 Pro B

+Refer to .md file for the Marlin version you want to use.

+Below is mostly for Marlin 1.1.x

 Marlin firmware for my Geeetech i3 Pro B with GT2560A+ board
 ===============